TPL file structure

 Literal strings can be declared in four ways:

-- Started with a single quote character, terminated by an unescaped single quote; cannot contain newline characters.
+- Started with a single quote character, terminated by an unescaped single quote; may not contain newline characters.

-- Started with a double quote character, terminated by an unescaped double quote; cannot contain newline characters.
+- Started with a double quote character, terminated by an unescaped double quote; may not contain newline characters.

-- Started with three single quote characters, terminated by three unescaped single quotes; can include newline characters.
+- Started with three single quote characters, terminated by three unescaped single quotes; may include newline characters.

-- Started with three double quote characters, terminated by three unescaped double quotes; can include newline characters.
+- Started with three double quote characters, terminated by three unescaped double quotes; may include newline characters.

 Triple-quoted strings are often used for multi-line string literals, especially for description strings in declarations.